section-engineering-education/engineering-education/articles/introduction-to-scikit-learn-in-python/index.md

 ### Scikit-Learn for Standardization

-Standardization is an essential task for [distance based models](https: //ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/zw12z7835) so that one particular feature does not dominate over the other.
+[Distance based models](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/zw12z7835) are machine learning algorithms that use distances to check if they are similar or not.
+If two points are close together, one can infer that the feature values are simiar and hence, can be classified as similar.
+Standardization is an essential task for distance based models so that one particular feature does not dominate over the other.

 A data point x is standardized as follows: